ajsteinmetz/ajsteinmetz.github.io/_notes/far-field-dipole.md

 \qquad (r\gg s).
 $$

-This formula is compact, but it hides a great deal of structure.
+This formula is compact, but it hides a great deal of structure[^1].
 It tells us that

 - the field falls off as $$1/r^3$$ rather than $$1/r^2$$,
 - the field depends strongly on direction,
 - and the dipole moment $$\mathbf p$$ is the quantity that controls the leading far-field behavior.

+[^1]: This is also your first real example of a multipole expansion.
+At large distance, the field of a localized charge distribution is organized into a hierarchy: monopole, dipole, quadrupole, and so on.
+The dipole term is the first nonzero term when the total charge vanishes.

-In this derivation we will build that result directly from the superposition of the Coulomb fields of two point charges.
-We will first examine two especially important
+In this derivation we will build two special cases of that result directly from the superposition of the Coulomb fields of two point charges.
+Specifically, we will examine:
-directions:

 - **on-axis** (parallel to the dipole moment),
 - **equatorial** (perpendicular to the dipole moment),

-and then summarize the result in the standard vector form.

-> **Remark.**
-> This is also your first real example of a **multipole expansion**.
-> At large distance, the field of a localized charge distribution is organized into a hierarchy:
-> monopole, dipole, quadrupole, and so on.
-The dipole term is the first nonzero term
-> when the total charge vanishes.

 ---

 ## Setup: a physical dipole and Coulomb superposition

-Consider a **physical dipole** made from two point charges $$+q$$ and $$-q$$ separated by a distance $$s$$, centered at the origin, and aligned along the $$z$$-axis.
+Consider a physical dipole made from two point charges $$+q$$ and $$-q$$ separated by a distance $$s$$, centered at the origin, and aligned along the $$z$$-axis.
 Their positions are

 $$
 \mathbf r_{+}=\frac{s}{2}\hat{\mathbf z},